LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 	   close(S).

 If you get any output while the goal is running (e.g. foreign library debugging messages), you will need to find a way to turn off that output.

+### Prolog backend requirements

+Adding support for other Prolog backends requires:

+- Command-line option(s) to silence (quiet) any banner and informative messages.
+- Programatic solution to check if a quiet command-line option was used to start the Logtalk/Prolog process (e.g. by checking a boolean Prolog flag).
+- Ability to redirect current output (including `user_output` and `user_error`) to a different stream and restoring the previous stream when the redirection is terminated.

+### Overriding the Kernel Implementation

+The actual kernel code determining the handling of requests is not implemented by the kernel class itself.
+Instead, there is the file [logtalk_kernel_base_implementation.py](./logtalk_kernel/logtalk_kernel_base_implementation.py) which defines the class `LogtalkKernelBaseImplementation`.
+When the kernel is started, a (sub)object of this class is created.
+It handles the starting of and communication with the Logtalk server.
+For all requests (execution, shutdown, completion, inspection) the kernel receives, a `LogtalkKernelBaseImplementation` method is called.
+By **creating a subclass** of this and defining the path to it as `kernel_implementation_path`, the **actual implementation code can be replaced**.
+If no such path is defined, the path itself or the defined class is invalid, a **default implementation** is used instead.